sudowebdev/new-es7-features/async-await/README.md

 2. Inside a function marked as async, you are allowed to place the await keyword in front of an expression that returns a promise.
 When you do, the execution of the async function is paused until the promise is resolved.

 3. Whenever you place async in front of a function, then that function always (not the emphasis on always) returns a promise on being called.

+4. async-await lets us write asynchronous code that flows like synchronous code.